 This color is in the Sherwin Williams Historic Line and there’s just something special about a color that Sherwin Williams deems to be in their historic line.
 It means it’s timeless.

-What are the undertones of Sherwin Williams Light French Gray (SW 0055)?
+What Undertones Does Sherwin Williams Light French Gray (SW 0055) Have?

 That’s the beauty of this color!
 Grays have 2 undertones – warm and cool.
 They will either have a hint of either brown or blue undertones, but what I love about Sherwin Williams Light French Gray is that it is very neutral.